derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

 #### Raising the bar...

-After the race I so enjoyed it that I ended up registering for a second 10K in October and continued my training throughout the year.
+After the race I enjoyed it so much that I ended up registering for a second 10K in October and continued my training throughout the year.
 The second run was even better and I improved my time by several minutes.

-Now with 2017 on the horizon I'm looking to up my running goals further and so I have registered for a 10K in February and then a Half Marathon in April.
-I've never run half marathon before and so it's a bit intimidating but with a specific target and a plan, it now becomes attainable.
+Now with 2017 on the horizon I'm looking increase my running goals further and so I have registered for a 10K in February and then a Half Marathon in April.
+I've never run a half marathon before and so it's a bit intimidating but with a specific target and a plan, it now becomes attainable.

 ### Pay your money and put it on your calender